60+ Popular Annotated Bibliography Topics for Students

 Annotated Bibliography Topics for Social Work

 Social work is a vast topic, and it is important to understand and eradicate social issues.
-Here is how you can prepare your annotated social work annotated bibliography.
+Here is how you can prepare your annotated social work bibliography.

 Mercer, Susan (1996).
 Navajo elderly people in a reservation nursing home: Admission predictors and cultural care practices.
 Social Work, 41(2), 181-189.